 Credit builder loans are usually a combination of two products: a loan plus a savings account/CD.

 A personal loan or a line of credit are common loans used for a credit builder loan.
 These loans have federal laws that govern it, such as the Fair Debt Collection Practices Act and the Truth in Lending Act.
 The Fair Debt Collection Practices Act by the Federal Trade Commission (FTC) governs debt collection practices and prohibits debt collection companies from using abusive, unfair or deceptive practices when collecting debts.
 The Truth in Lending Act by the Office of the Comptroller of the Currency (OCC) protects consumers from inaccurate and unfair lending and credit practices.
-Important aspects of this law include disclosure of the annual percentage rate (APR), terms of the loan, and total costs for borrowers.
+Important aspects of this law include disclosure of the APR, terms of the loan, and total costs for borrowers.
 In addition to these federal laws, there are state usury laws that govern the amount of interest that can be charged on a loan.

-A savings account and a certificate of deposit (CD) has a different set of laws that govern it.
+A savings account and a certificate of deposit (CD) have a different set of laws that govern them.
 Federal Reserve Board Regulation D is a federal regulation that sets out reserve requirements for banks in the US.
 In the US, both savings accounts and CDs may be insured by the Federal Deposit Insurance Corporation (FDIC) for banks and the National Credit Union Administration (NCUA) for credit unions.

-Because all payments are reported, not just on-time payments, not paying a credit builder loan can hurt your credit score.
-With some financial institutions, there is a grace period beginning with the payment due date.
-For example, Self Lender has a 15 day grace period before they charge a late fee equivalent to 5% of your scheduled monthly payment.

 Payments are reported late to the credit bureaus if you are past due by 30 days.
+Luckily, some financial institutions have a grace period that begins on the payment due date.
+For example, Self Lender has a 15-day grace period before it charges a late fee of 5% of your scheduled monthly payment.

-In addition, the lender will likely recoup the amount it lent you plus penalties and fees by seizing funds from your savings account for the credit builder loan.
+In addition, the lender will likely recoup the loan amount plus penalties and fees by seizing funds from your savings account.
 This will cause negative entries in your credit report.
 If you expect to have trouble making any of your payments, work with your lender directly to figure out the best solution for you.

 These loans are not for everyone.
 If you’re looking to correct negative entries in your credit history, a credit counseling agency or a credit repair agency can help you do that.
 If you need to build credit and you’re lacking cash, a Possible loan can be a better solution to solve your immediate cash needs while building long-term credit history.